wavefrontHQ/docs/pages/doc/alerts_manage.md

 ### View Alert Details

-To view alert details, click the chart icon in the State column in the Alerts browser.
+To view alert details, click the chart icon in the State column in the Alerts Browser.
 * If the alert is in FIRING state, the Alert Viewer displays
 * If the alert is not in FIRING state, a chart displays with these queries: